stephanlphilips/pulse_lib/docs/tutorials/simple_pulse.rst

 	amp = 100 # mV
 	my_new_pulse_container.P1.add_block(start, stop, amp)

-So if we want to apply operations on gates, we can access them like:
+The syntax for this last line of code goes as follows:

 .. code-block:: python

 	segment_container_obj.my_gate_name.operation_you_want_to_do

-In this case, we have quite a few gates available (defined in the :ref:`init of pulse_lib<init_lib>`).
-We can check them,
+In this case, there are quite a few gates available (they were defined in the :ref:`init of pulse_lib<init_lib>`).
+An other way of checking, is just asking the segment_container object,

 .. code-block:: python